-- Combine ricotta cheese, 3 cups (12 ounces) shredded mozzarella cheese, ½-cup (1.75 ounces) grated Parmesan cheese, and egg in a large bowl.
+- Combine ricotta cheese, 2 cups shredded mozzarella cheese, ½-cup grated Parmesan cheese, and egg in a large bowl.
 Add cooked Ziti; mix to combine.
-Add 3 cups of the Bolognese Sauce; mix to combine.
+Add 2 cups of the meat sauce; mix to combine.

-- Place half of Ziti mixture in a large baking dish.
-Top with half of remaining Bolognese Sauce and half of remaining mozzarella cheese.
-Repeat with remaining Ziti, Bolognese Sauce, and mozzarella cheese.
+- Place half of Ziti mixture in prepared baking dish.
+Top with half of remaining meat sauce and half of remaining mozzarella cheese.
+Repeat with remaining Ziti, meat sauce and mozzarella cheese.
 Sprinkle remaining grated Parmesan cheese on top.
+(See Tip 5)

 - Bake at 375°F for 25 to 30 minutes, or until hot and bubbly.